audrey617/My-Notes/Algorithms/Graduate Algorithms/TopicReview.md

 **Marked Ed Discussion Posts**<be>
 Note: The below links are only available for CS 6515 Fall 23 students
 1. DP topic
-1) recurrence and recursion #89
+  1) recurrence and recursion #89 Ed Post
-2) Clarification on memoization #84
+  2) Clarification on memoization #84 Ed Post